 Sign In/Sign Out: Allows you to see who signed in or out, their IP address, what platform they were on, and their version number if applicable.

 Phone System Operation Logs: Allows you to audit admin and user activity specific to Zoom Phone configuration, such as adding new users, assigning calling plans, and changing policies.

-Disclaimers: Allows you to view information about disclaimers shown when users sign-in, join meetings or webinars, and start recordings.
+Disclaimers: Allows you to view information about disclaimers shown when users sign in, join meetings/webinars, or start recordings.
 This report will show the user email, disclaimer type, if they agreed or denied the disclaimer, their client type, date/time, adn the meeting ID.